rayford295/rayford295.github.io/_pages/about.md

 <p>
   My name is <strong>Yifan Yang</strong>, and I am a Ph.D. student in the Department of Geography at
   <a href="https://www.tamu.edu" target="_blank" rel="noopener">Texas&nbsp;A&amp;M University</a>.
-  I have the honor of working with my advisor,
+  I have the honor of working with the advisor,
   <a href="https://www.geoearlab.com/people" target="_blank" rel="noopener">Dr. Lei Zou</a>, in the
   <a href="https://www.geoearlab.com" target="_blank" rel="noopener">Geospatial Exploration and Resolution (GEAR) Lab</a>.
   My research lies at the intersection of Responsible GIS and Autonomous GeoAI, where I work to develop explainable and trustworthy GeoAI systems that enhance transparency and interpretability in spatial decision-making.
 I am also the founder and maintainer of